lxing532/al-folio_old/_news/announcement_5.md

 inline: true
 ---

-Our paper on ["Multilingual Twitter Corpus and Baselines for Evaluating Demographic Bias in Hate Speech Recognition"](https://lrec2020.lrec-conf.org/en/) is accepted at LREC 2020!
+Our paper ["Multilingual Twitter Corpus and Baselines for Evaluating Demographic Bias in Hate Speech Recognition"](https://lrec2020.lrec-conf.org/en/) is accepted at LREC 2020!